raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 1. In the desktop area of your Raspberry Pi, open up a LX Terminal, either from the dropdown menu, or by double clicking on the 'LXTerminal' icon.

-1. Once the LXTerminal is opened, type in sudo idle3 &  and press enter.
-This will (in time) open up a “Python Shell'.
+1. Once the LXTerminal is opened, type in `sudo idle3 &` and press `Enter`.
+This will (in time) open up a "Python Shell".

-1. In this Python Shell go to file  new window.
+1. In this Python Shell go to `File -> New Window`.
 This opens up a place where you can actually write in your python code.
 It's called a (what is it called?)

 1. It's good practice to save this file before you type anything important.
-To save go to file  save as, then type in the name you want to save the file as, such as 'Balloon Pi-tay Popper', and click 'save'.
+To save go to `File -> Save As`, then type in the name you want to save the file as, such as 'balloon', and click `Save`.
 Now you can get coding!

 1. Start by importing the Raspberry Pi GPIO pin library, to do this simply type: